-In this example, the Simcenter Engineering team used Simcenter STAR-CCM+ to perform a transient Volume of Fluid (VOF) analysis in order to gain a better understanding of wading and drainage time.
+In this example, the Simcenter Engineering team used CFD software to gain a better understanding of wading and drainage time.
 This allowed them to identify wetted surfaces and drainage issues near the battery underpanels.

 The water height near the front grille and wetted surfaces predicted in the simulation were validated against test site measurements and proved to have strong correlation with physical testing.
-The CFD surface pressure results can be used as inputs to FE displacement/stress analysis.
-As a bonus, the results were provided to the customer in a generic jt-format to allow non-CFD users to use the results.
+The CFD surface pressure results can then be used as inputs to a finite element displacement/stress analysis.
+If needed, results can be provided to the customer in a generic jt-format to be viewed by non-CFD users.

 This method has many other applications, including sensitivity studies to analyze impact of car ride height, heat exchange porosity, rain/soiling problems, and much more.